 The Group creates value for its customers by offering its products and services worldwide.
-By unit location, North America contributed 35%, Nordic countries 21%, Rest of Europe 31% and Rest of the World 13% to the Group's total external net sales in 2017.
+By unit location, North America contributed 36%, Nordic countries 21%, Rest of Europe 30% and Rest of the World 13% to the Group's total external net sales in 2018.
+More detailed geographical information is presented in note 2 to the consolidated financial statements.